FirstPersonKSP/reviva/README.md

   - Note that this mod doesn't include the IVAs, but provides links for recommended or optional IVA mods, plus patches to allow them to run and be switched dynamically.

-- Very low overhead on performance: command modules get an extra ModuleIVASwitch, and switch detection only happens when changes are made.
+- Very low overhead on in-game CPU/GPU performance: command modules get an extra ModuleIVASwitch, and switch detection only happens when changes are made.

+  - Note however that all the Internal modules are loaded into memory, so load times will be a little slower, and memory usage a little higher for each IVA pack you install.
+Don't go too crazy.
+The best way is to look at all the different IVA mods for a particular command pod or cockpit, try them out and pick one or two.

+  - Note that the first option is usually the non-functional stock or original mod IVA, these typically have less performance impact.

 - The different IVA selection does not change the characteristics, mass, cost or other data on the actual command pod: it's all visual for IVA.
 This means you can change at